 On a Sunday afternoon this past October, a cohort gathered to celebrate this special aspect of the performing arts.
 During the nightclub era, thousands of dancers, showgirls, singers, comedians and novelty acts entertained America from the stages of many-a unknown “gin joints”, to world renowned supper clubs, to The Great White Way.

 Approximately 25 performers assembled at the Olive Garden, Times Square this fall to recognize the one-time location of Lou Walters’ World Famous Latin Quarter.
-From 1942 until New Year’s Eve, 1969, the Latin Quarter, located on 48th and Broadway in New York City, boasted full-scale productions complete with a cast of male and female dancers, showgirls, novelty acts, comedians and a headliner, wowing an audience packed into over 400 seats (other Latin Quarter locations included Boston and Miami).
+From 1942 until New Year’s Eve, 1969, the Latin Quarter, located on 48th and Broadway in New York City, boasted full-scale productions complete with a cast of male and female dancers, showgirls, production singers, guest novelty acts, comedians and headliners, wowing an audience packed into over 400 seats (other Latin Quarter locations included Boston and Miami).

-During the Latin Quarter days, the space was filled with dining tables, wait staff carried large food trays and pushed dessert carts.
+During the Latin Quarter days, the space was filled with patrons at dining tables squeezed into every available corner.
+Wait staff milled about, balancing large food trays and pushing dessert carts.
 Camera and cigarette girls made their way through the crowds offering a commemorative picture or a post dinner cigar.
 A popular souvenir for your time was a photograph proving your Manhattan experience included a night-on-the-town.

 The Latin Quarter and its competitors promoted their respective brands through slogans like, “As much a part of New York as Broadway… Latin Quarter,” and consumer trinkets.
 Patrons could leave the club with customized matchbook covers, souvenir programs, cocktail stir sticks, drumsticks, postcards and more – all of which featured the club’s name.